HardChallenge/SmartFarmer-2D-Game/README.md

+# Smart Farmer 2D Game
-# This is the implementation after a real game called "Smart Farmer".
+This is the implementation after a real game called "Smart Farmer".
 If you want to see the rules of the game, follow this link: https://www.smartgames.eu/uk/one-player-games/smart-farmer